Hormonal Cystic Acne

 Many people anecdotally notice a correlation between their diet and their acne, but what does the science say?

 It’s important to note that the connection between diet and acne is controversial and often contradictory, so if your favorite food is a supposed cause of acne, you may want to consider it a potential culprit.
-As always, it’s best to consult a dermatologist either in person or online with Apostrophe.
+As always, it’s best to consult a dermatology provider either in person or online with Apostrophe.

 Foods that have been linked to acne in certain studies include: